kubernetes/enhancements/keps/sig-node/753-sidecar-containers/README.md

 the section ["Pod startup completed condition"](#pod-startup-completed-condition) for considerations on picking this signal.

-As part of the KEP, init containers and regular containers will be split into two different types.
-The field `restartPolicy` will only be introduced on init containers.
+The field `restartPolicy` will only be accepted on init containers as part of this KEP.
 The only supported value proposed in this KEP is `Always`.
 No other values will be defined as part of this KEP.
 Moreover, the field will be nullable so the default value will be "no value".